AMMF2 Module Development Guide

 Create your custom scripts in the files/scripts/ directory:

-- install_custom_script.sh: Script executed during installation
+install_custom_script.sh: Script executed during installationservice_script.sh: Background service script

 4. Develop WebUI (Optional)